Disclosing personal information out of Australia

 • 33(a) – the individual has agreed

-• 33(b) – the transfer is authorised or required under a law
+• 33(b) – the disclosure is authorised or required under a law

 • 33(d) – if two or more of the criteria in 33(d) apply (see below).

-The individual agrees to the transfer – 33(a)
+The individual agrees to the disclosure – 33(a)

-An agency may transfer personal information outside of Australia if they have the agreement of the individual the information is about.
-The agreement must be fully informed, voluntary, specific, current and given by an individual with the legal capacity to do so.
-The individual should also be told of any privacy risks that could result from the transfer.
+Agreement in section 33 has the same meaning as consent.
+This means to be valid agreement must be fully informed, voluntary, specific, current, and given by an individual with the legal capacity to do so.
+The individual should also be told of any privacy risks that could result from the disclosure.

-The transfer is required or authorised under a law – 33(b)
+The disclosure is required or authorised under a law – 33(b)

 Generally, the law in this section must be legislation and it must apply to the agency that holds the information.
 The Act and section on which the agency is relying must be clearly identified.

-The law may require the transfer of the personal information, meaning the agency cannot refuse to transfer it, or it may simply authorise the transfer, meaning the agency has a discretion to transfer it or not.
+The law may require the disclosure of the personal information, meaning the agency cannot refuse to disclose it, or it may simply authorise the disclosure, meaning the agency has a discretion to disclose it or not.

-Implied legal authority may be relied upon where the law clearly requires or authorises a function or action, and it is impossible to give effect to the law without transferring the personal information.
+Implied legal authority may be relied upon where the law clearly requires or authorises a function or action, and it is impossible to give effect to the law without disclosing the personal information.

-The transfer is necessary to lessen or prevent a serious threat to life, health, safety or welfare – 33(c)
+The disclosure is necessary to lessen or prevent a serious threat to life, health, safety or welfare – 33(c)

 This section should only be used in emergency or extraordinary situations where time is of the essence.
-It should not be used to justify regular or ongoing transfers, even if those transfers are intended to reduce serious threats to life or health.
+It should not be used to justify regular or ongoing disclosures, even if those disclosures are intended to reduce serious threats to life or health.

-Section 33(d) allows personal information to be transferred to an entity outside Australia if any two or more of the following apply.
+Section 33(d) allows personal information to be disclosed to an entity outside Australia if any two or more of the following apply.
+Unlike the rest of section 33, it does not align with QPP 6.
+Agencies must identify what provision of QPP 6 permits the disclosure generally before relying on 33(d).

 33(d)(i) – recipient subject to equivalent privacy obligations

-The agency reasonably believes that the recipient of the personal information is subject to a law, binding scheme or contract that effectively upholds principles for the fair handling of personal information that are substantially similar to the IPPs or, if the agency is a health agency, the NPPs.
+the agency reasonably believes that the recipient of the personal information is subject to a law, binding scheme or contract that effectively upholds principles for the fair handling of personal information that are substantially similar to the QPPs.

 The application of privacy laws and schemes can be complex, and those in overseas jurisdictions may be significantly different from the Queensland IP Act.
-It may be necessary to seek legal advice about the privacy laws or schemes, and/or their application to the entity to which the information is proposed to be transferred.
+It may be necessary to seek legal advice about the privacy laws of the overseas jurisdiction to determine if this section applies.

 • bound by a privacy or data protection law that applies in the recipient’s jurisdiction